GoConflux/conflux-cli/README.md

 # Conflux CLI (Toolbelt)

-The Conflux CLI is used to manage Conflux Add-on bundles from the command line.
+The Conflux CLI is used to manage Conflux Add-on bundles and more from the command line.

 For more about Conflux, see <https://www.goconflux.com>